lupyuen/lupyuen.github.io/src/i2c.md

     The code should be similar.
 The demo program contains code for writing to I2C Registers, but it hasn't been tested.
 And it needs cleaning up.
 [See this](https://github.com/lupyuen/bl_iot_sdk/blob/i2c/customer_app/sdk_app_i2c/sdk_app_i2c/demo.c#L376-L418)

+1. Why aren't we using __DMA for I2C__?

+    DMA for I2C (and SPI) sounds overkill for an IoT Gadget.
+We should keep the firmware simple and easy to maintain.
+(Until we have more maintainers)

+    We'll come back later to implement DMA for I2C (and SPI) if we need to do any high-speed bulk data transfer.

 1.  __BL602 SPI__ doesn't have a Low Level HAL...
 It only comes as a High Level HAL with FreeRTOS.
 Which will be a challenging exploration.
 [See this](https://github.com/lupyuen/bl_iot_sdk/blob/master/components/hal_drv/bl602_hal/hal_spi.c)

 1.  __Quiz for the Reader:__ What could go wrong with this code?